What should I do if my goods haven't arrived or have arrived damaged?

 Why am I still being charged when I have returned the goods?

-We work with all our amazing retailers and service providers to try and make sure this process happens as quickly as possible – because that’s good for you.
-But we can’t control this and so we have to wait for our retailers to go through their proper process.
+We work with all our amazing merchant and service providers to try and make sure this process happens as quickly as possible – because that’s good for you.
+But we can’t control this and so we have to wait for our merchants to go through their proper process.

-That means our agreement with you – your short instalment plan – has to continue until we get final confirmation of a return or refund from your retailer and our systems process your refund in the amount agreed between you and the retailer.
+That means our agreement with you – your short instalment plan – has to continue until we get final confirmation of a return or refund from your merchant and our systems process your refund in the amount agreed between you and the merchant.